yontartu/bot-vs-human/README.md

 # Classifying Tweets from Russian Troll Accounts

-My project involves building a machine learning model to detect tweets that resemble those from Russian troll twitter accounts.
+My project involves building a machine learning model to detect tweets from Russian troll twitter accounts.

 If you want to explore some of my tweet-level predictions, check out [this tool](https://joeygoodman.us/projects/1-russian-trolls).
 You can also use [this web app](https://russian-troll-detector.herokuapp.com/) to make predictions on new tweets.